 Films and TV-series

-In addition to everything you want to know about the novel, you can find on this website some film adaptations of The Master and Margarita, subtitled in English by your webmaster.
+Along with much information on the novel, you will also find on this site different films and TV-series based on The Master and Margarita, and subtitled in English by your webmaster.

 Your guide through the novel